 What does it mean for me?

 That was a long time ago, but it still influences what we do today.
 Here are some of the things that make us different from other financial organisations:

 1. We don’t have shareholders.

 Friendly Societies are a type of mutual – an organisation which is owned and run by its members.
 This means we have no shareholders to pay or answer to, so our profits go to our members and members help decide the direction our company takes.
 We re-invest part of our profits in improving our customer service – which seems to be working!

 Foresters Friendly Society was set up to help people help themselves, by saving now for a time when they would need financial help in the future.
 That’s still our goal, which is why we focus on affordable savings.

 We aim to make saving accessible to as many people as possible, so we offer a range of simple, flexible and affordable products – with our Tax Exempt Savings Plans you can start saving £25 a month for an adult or a child.
-And our ISAs have a minimum level of £50 a month or a £500 lump sum investment.
+Our Junior ISA starts at £26 a month (or a £500 lump sum investment) and our Lifetime ISA and Stocks & Shares ISA have a minimum level of £50 a month (or a £500 lump sum investment).
 We want to help people save regularly to build up a nest egg over time.

 3. We take our responsibility seriously.

 Because we’re run for the benefit of our members (not shareholders), we think very carefully about how we approach our savings and investments and prefer to take a balanced, long-term, lower risk approach.

 Most people don’t know that, thanks to our unique legal status as a Friendly Society, we can give you tax free savings in addition to your annual ISA tax-free savings allowance, which means that you can save up to a maximum of £25 a month in our Tax Exempt Savings Plan.
 Please be aware that tax rules may change and depend on individual circumstances.